seperman/orderly-set/README.md

 Its content is a standard Python list instead of a doubly-linked list.
 This provides O(1) lookups by index at the expense of O(N) deletion, as well as slightly faster iteration.

-## Other implementations

-The included implementation of OrderedSet is fully compatible with the following implementation:
-* https://pypi.org/project/orderedset/ - by Simon Percivall (faster implementation of `OrderedSet` using Cython, which currently only works for Python<3.9)

-The included implementation of StableSet is fully compatible with the following implementation:
-* https://pypi.org/project/Ordered-set-37/ - by Xavier Bustamante Talavera (Similar basic implementation for `StableSet`, but named `OrderedSet`)